mes6/Game-Notes/GreatQuestion_notes/Quest Settings/Village of the Damned/Felicity Mills - Overview.md

 		- This is where the 'rebel warriors' of the 2nd Princedom War were thrown and burnt.
 There is no official plaque or sign, but if the PCs investigate, they will find lots of hand written goodbyes and love poems to the lost 'heroes'
 			- "May you find a safe home in the next life as you tried to give us one in this"
-			- "Your fight was just in a world that can't be" -One note is painted in blood on a shield bearing a blacked and disfigured symbol of the Prince:
+			- "Your fight was just in a world that can't be"

+			-One note is painted in blood on a shield bearing a blacked and disfigured symbol of the Prince:
 			- "Though you were felled to save me - It was I that failed you - Never again. ~General Warmaster Rothaniel" -On the back of the shield, facing the pit, is a second bloody note.
 This one written in different, more elegant handwriting
-			- "Travel in Peace Brothers and Sisters - Lasting vengeance shall be yours ~ Chess "
+			- "Travel in Peace Brothers and Sisters - Lasting vengeance shall be yours - No matter the cost! ~ Chess "

 [Gem Mine]
 "Abandoned Min~~e~~d" mine sign